PART 1 - PAYING FOR ADULT CARE

 CHAPTER 11 - FUNDED NURSING CARE PAYMENT

 Since 2007 new awards have been at one rate, also known previously as the RNCC Registered Nursing Care Contribution which had 3 rates of payment.
-The Funded Nursing Care Payment will increase to £180.31 for the 2019 to 2020 financial year, previously £165.56.
+From 1st April 2021 the Funded Nursing Care Payment weekly rate will rise to £187.60 (2021/22)

 Assessed by a nurse assessor from the clinical commissioning group it is not payable to a residential care home or to someone living in a registered nursing home without any nursing needs.